keu/docs/astro/install-aws.md

 - Share AWS account information with our team.
 - Create a cross-account IAM role that Astro can assume within your new AWS account.

 Astronomer will then create a cluster within your AWS account that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
-If you'd like to support more than 1 Astro cluster, [reach out to us](https://support.astronomer.io).
+If you'd like to support more than 1 Astro cluster, [contact Astronomer support](https://support.astronomer.io).

 For a complete list of the AWS resources that our team will provision in your AWS account, see [Resource usage](resource-reference-aws.md).